 As the state advanced, the authorities enlisted small companies of men called Rangers.
 The citizens’ posse soon gave way to this organized service.
 The companies, few in number at first, were gradually increased until the state had over a dozen companies in the field.
 These companies numbered anywhere from ten to sixty men.
 It can be said with no discredit to the state that there were never half enough companies of men for the work before them.

-There was a frontier on the south and west of over two thousand miles to be guarded.
+There was a frontier on the south and west of over 2000 miles to be guarded.
 A fair specimen of the large things in that state was a shoe-string congressional district, over eleven hundred miles long.
 To the Ranger, then, is all credit due for guarding this western frontier against the Indians and making life and the possession of property a possibility.
 On the south was to be met the bandit, the smuggler, and every grade of criminal known to the code.